Timescale Timeout: A Chat About Time Series for Analytics

 If you’re building applications for a growing product or startup—just like Florian—and want to reduce your query cost while working with a database that works just like PostgreSQL but greatly expands its functionality, try TimescaleDB and self-host for free.

-For a completely worry-free cloud experience offering bottomless storage, infinite scalability, and cost efficiency, spin up an instance in 30 seconds on Timescale Cloud.
+For a completely worry-free cloud experience offering bottomless storage, infinite scalability, and cost efficiency, spin up an instance in 30 seconds on Timescale.
 You can try it for free for 30 days, no credit card required.